Skip to content

 How we’ll use it

 This is the book we cite whenever we make the case that schedules are a trap and observation is the skill — which is often.
 Cheng is the friendliest possible on-ramp to the “read the plant, read the light” approach that underpins our own care writing, and we’ll point beginners here before we point them at anything denser.
+We’ll also lean on the pot-to-plant reframe whenever we explain watering on the site, and on his slow-decline-from-low-light diagnosis whenever a reader writes in about a plant that has been “fine, just losing one leaf at a time, for ages.”
+That is almost always what is happening.

 Who should read it